antoniovmonge/setup-docs/WINDOWS.md

 And open a `Python 3` notebook.

 Make sure that you are running the correct python version in the notebook.
 Open a cell and run :

 ``` python
 import sys; sys.version
 ```

-Here you have it!
-A complete python virtual env with all the third-party packages you'll need for the whole bootcamp.

 ## DBeaver